GenomicsAotearoa/metagenomics_summer_school/docs/day3/ex13_gene_annotation_part1.md

 # ...
 ```

-We are now going to submit another slurm job to annotate our MAGs using the [Pfam database](https://pfam.xfam.org/).
+We are now going to submit another slurm job to annotate our MAGs using the [Pfam database](https://www.ebi.ac.uk/interpro/download/Pfam/).
+Pfam used to have a standalone website, but it has recently been integrated into InterPro maintained by the European Bioinformatics Institute (see [announcement](https://xfam.wordpress.com/2022/08/04/pfam-website-decommission/)).
 Matching sequences to a `Pfam` entry allows us to transfer the functional information from an experimentally characterised sequence to uncharacterised sequences in the same entry. `Pfam` then provides comprehensive annotation for each entry.

 Create a new script